 2. Be ‘Glocal’

 Many global corporations incorporate local channels in their internal global marketing communication.
-The challenge that some local subsidiaries are facing is to find relevant, tailored and culturally adapted content that is valuable for the local network.
+The challenge that some local subsidiaries are facing is finding relevant, tailored, and culturally adapted content that is valuable for the local network.
 To maintain the value of the content at the local level, the marketing team needs to think and act ‘glocal’ (combining their global mindset with the local strategy).

 To start establishing the ‘glocal’ mindset, it is important to employ local content curators that create super relevant content.
 This content should be tailored and culturally adapted to the end consumer of it.
 The integration of local social network channels, or sites, can additionally ensure the amplification of the community’s engagement.